VijayaJothi24/VijayaJothi24/README.md

 ## Fun Fact

 I enjoy walking and visiting places in the UK.
 Currently, I am looking for an apprenticeship role.
-Please inform me of any opportunities.
-Thank you for your understanding.